1337m/lemming/README.md

 This list, shall grow in time...

 ```
-!hello - This greet the bot.
+/hello - This greet the bot.
-!help - This will generate the list of commands.
+/help - This will generate the list of commands.
-!gif [set of key words] - This will look for any GIF maches and post int on to the channel.
+/gif [set of key words] - This will look for any GIF maches and post int on to the channel.
 ```

 ## Testing